Gujarat Sultanate: Bahadur Shah and his successors

 Bahadur Shah expanded his kingdom and made expeditions to help neighbouring kingdoms.
-In 1532, Gujarat came under attack of the Mughal Emperor Humayun and fell.
-Bahadur Shah regained the kingdom in 1536 but he was killed by the Portuguese on board the ship when making a deal with them.
+In 1532, Gujarat came under attack by the Mughal Emperor Humayun and fell.
+Bahadur Shah regained the kingdom in 1536, but he was killed by the Portuguese on board the ship while making a deal with them.

-Bahadur had no son, hence there was some uncertainty regarding succession after his death.
-Muhammad Zaman Mirza, the fugitive Mughal prince made his claim on the ground that Bahadur's mother adopted him as her son.
+Bahadur had no son; hence, there was some uncertainty regarding succession after his death.
+Muhammad Zaman Mirza, the fugitive Mughal prince, made his claim on the ground that Bahadur's mother adopted him as her son.
 The nobles selected Bahadur's nephew Miran Muhammad Shah of Khandesh as his successor, but he died on his way to Gujarat.
-Finally, the nobles selected Mahmud Khan, the son of Bahadur's brother Latif Khan as his successor and he ascended to the throne as Mahmud Shah III in 1538.
+Finally, the nobles selected Mahmud Khan, the son of Bahadur's brother Latif Khan, as his successor, and he ascended to the throne as Mahmud Shah III in 1538.
 Mahmud Shah III had to battle with his nobles who were interested in independence.
 He was killed in 1554 by his servant.
-Ahmad Shah III succeeded him but now the reigns of the state were controlled by the nobles who divided the kingdom between themselves.
+Ahmad Shah III succeeded him, but now the reins of the state were controlled by the nobles who divided the kingdom between themselves.
 He was assassinated in 1561.
 He was succeeded by Muzaffar Shah III.

 Muzaffar Shah III

-Muzaffar Shah III's army was legendary in some parts of Africa and the Asian mainland with the exception of China, and free soldiers, mercenaries, and slaves forced to join wars alike came from these places.
+Muzaffar Shah III's army was legendary in some parts of Africa and the Asian mainland except for China, and free soldiers, mercenaries, and slaves forced to join wars alike came from these places.
 Its stealth specialists performed several duties including bodyguard work and skirmish combat.
 Many stealth warriors were Habshi or Africans.

-However, Mughal Emperor Akbar annexed Gujarat in his empire in 1573 and Gujarat became a Mughal subah.
+However, Mughal Emperor Akbar annexed Gujarat in his empire in 1573, and Gujarat became a Mughal subah.
 Muzaffar Shah III was taken prisoner to Agra.
-In 1583, he escaped from the prison and with the help of the nobles succeeded to regain the throne for a short period before being defeated by Akbar's general Abdul Rahim Khan-I-Khana in January 1584.
+In 1583, he escaped from the prison and, with the help of the nobles, succeeded in regaining the throne for a short period before being defeated by Akbar's general Abdul Rahim Khan-I-Khana in January 1584.
 He fled and finally took asylum under Jam Sataji of Nawanagar State.
 The Battle of Bhuchar Mori was fought between the Mughal forces led by Mirza Aziz Koka and the combined Kathiawar forces in 1591 to protect him.
-He finally committed suicide when he was surrendered to the Mughal.
+He finally committed suicide when he surrendered to the Mughals.

 Gunpowder weapons

-The Gujarat Sultanate was the second empire in the Indian subcontinent to utilize and invent firearms and gunpowder artillery extensively, following the Bahmani Sultanate.
+The Gujarat Sultanate was the second empire in the Indian subcontinent to utilise and invent firearms and gunpowder artillery extensively, following the Bahmani Sultanate.